ikalnytskyi/kalnytskyi.com/posts/2022-01-12_setup-cors-caddy-2/index.markdown

 ---
-summary: |
-  A short note on how to setup CORS in Caddy 2.
+summary: A note about how to setup CORS in Caddy 2.
 aliases: /howto/setup-cors-caddy-2/
 ---